-A French-inspired dish, this Chicken with Leek and Apples delivers a ton of flavour with the delicious combination of chicken with apples.
+A French-inspired dish, this chicken thigh dinner delivers a ton of flavour with the delicious combination of chicken with apples and leeks.
 Special enough for entertaining, but it’s also ready in under an hour, so great for an every day meal, as well!

 I hope everyone isn’t tired of Fall apples yet, because I would hate for you to miss this dish.
-It was born out of the necessity to use up some hard cider in my fridge, left-over from my Apple Risotto.
+It was born out of the necessity to use up some hard cider in my fridge.
 It was such a lovely dish, featuring the delicious combination of chicken with apples and I just had to share :)

 In case you don’t happen to have some hard cider in your fridge though, rest assured, this dish would be equally lovely with a combination of regular apple cider (or juice) and white wine.
-Or just ditch the alcohol altogether and increase the stock accordingly.
+Or just ditch the juice or cider altogether and increase the stock accordingly.
 There’s still a love flavour from the fresh apple slices.
 Lots of options, depending on what you have handy.

-As for the chicken, I have taken to this method of browning then baking the skin-on/bone-in chicken thighs.
+Chicken Thighs – bone-in, skin-on chicken thighs are used here.
+I have taken to the pan method of browning then baking the skin-on/bone-in chicken thighs.
 It delivers not only the crispiest skin, but it frees me up to make the sauce while the chicken finishes cooking in the oven.
 When the chicken is ready, I simply bring it together with the sauce for a little simmer and it’s ready to go.
 It also is a great way to ensure that your chicken is cooked enough, without having to cook the heck out of your sauce to get it there :)

 One thing to note, if you want to preserve your lovely crispy skin, make sure not to cover the top of the chicken with sauce and don’t flip it so the skin is under the sauce.
 It doesn’t need flipping anyway, since it’s cooked already.
 The short simmer just brings a little of the chicken flavour in to the sauce and vice versa.